filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 ## Orienting images from their EXIF data

 By default, FilePond will automatically orient images based on their EXIF data.
-If you wish to disable this behaviour, you can use the `orientImagesFromExif(false)` method:
+If you wish to disable this behavior, you can use the `orientImagesFromExif(false)` method:

 ```php
 use Filament\Forms\Components\FileUpload;